CentileBrain/centilebrain/models_without_globalMeasures/readme.md

-# Use of CentileBrain Models Excluding Global Measures as Covariates
+# Application of CentileBrain Models (Excluding Global Measures as Covariates)
 The CentileBrain Models were developed using brain morphometric data from multiple cohorts shown in the [Data Vault](https://centilebrain.org/#/explore). [**These models**](https://github.com/CentileBrain/centilebrain/tree/main/models) provide parameters for generating normative deviation measures for subcortical volumes, cortical thickness, and cortical surface area, separately for males and females, from any dataset.

 Below we provide a demonstration of the CentileBrain Models (of the version excluding global measures as covariates) by applying the model parameters to a multi-site dataset of subcortical volumes from males.
 The following script can also be applied to other morphometric measures for both males and females.